tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/syllabus/index.md

 You will be working on your final project and presentation during this time.

 ## Capstone Project

 During the last three weeks of the course, you will be working on your capstone project, putting all you've learned into practice.
-You will be working by yourself, or with a group of 2-4 people on your project.
-These people can be in any Iron Yard class in Durham.
+You will be working with a group of 2-4 people on your project, and these groups CAN include students from the other two courses.
+Projects that span multiple courses typically turn out the best.

 During week 10, you'll present your idea for a final project and get feedback, helping you scope the project.
-During weeks 11 and 12, you'll work primarily on this project.
-We will have lecture time, but it will be tailored to what you need to know for your project and may be optional.
-We will let you know what days lecture is optional.
+During weeks 11 and 12, you'll spend all of your time working on this project.
+We will have occasional lecture time, but it will be tailored to what you need to know for your project and will be optional.

-This project must use Python.
-It can be a data project, a web project, a systems programming project, or something else!
-Because this is a general- purpose programming course, the choices are wide.
-If you are not working on a project with a strong visual component, I _highly_ suggest thinking about working with someone from another class to make your project visual.
+This project must use Rails.
+If you are not planning to spend much time on the visual user interface, I _highly_ suggest working with someone from another class to make your project visually appealing.

 ## Materials